gilsdav/ng-afelio-vscode/README.md

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.

 This extension can only be use on projet that contains `ng-afelio`.
 If it's not the case, use `ng add ng-afelio`.